 Theres another positive side to this step.

 When you are giving them a list of 20 words every week, they are only learning those 20 words.
 But as they are reading books, theres no limit to that number.
 They might learn 100 or 200 new words in a week!
+You can even encourage them to learn about phonological awareness through inventive spelling.

 Its a sad reality.
 We, as a society, are moving further away from reading books.
 Even two to three decades ago, everyone had a book in their hands during the subway rides.
 But the smartphones have replaced the books now!